Rice and peas: Latin America

 Palo a pique llanero is a one-pot dish which includes rice, beans and meat.
 It dates back to the 19th century, and originated in the Venezuelan Los Llanos plain.
 The dish is also made in Guyana.
-It can be made with kidney beans or frijoles bayos (bay beans), and is similar to pelau made in Trinidad and other Lesser Antillean islands, and Guyanese cook-up rice with black-eyed peas (typically eaten on New Year's Eve / Old Year's Night).
+It can be made with kidney beans or frijoles bayos (bay beans), and is similar to pelau made in Trinidad and other Lesser Antillean islands, and Guyanese cook-up rice with black-eyed peas (typically eaten on New Year's Eve/Old Year's Night).

 In Venezuela, arroz con caraotas (rice with beans) is another dish made with rice and beans combined.
-It resembles Cuban moros y cristianos and arroz congri, as well as, other Greater Antillean and Central American variations of rice and peas / beans.
-The dish is typical of coastal Venezuela.
+It resembles Cuban moros y cristianos and arroz congri, as well as, other Greater Antillean and Central American variations of rice and peas/beans.
+The dish is typical of coastal Venezuela, and has indigenous, African and Spanish influences.
 Like the other Latin countries mentioned, Venezuela also experienced waves of Antillean migration, which could explain the similarities.